haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 #### Defining ambiguous restraints for scenario 3

-We will now generate the AIRs filefor this scenario.
+We will now generate the AIRs file for this scenario.

 * For the antibody we will use the same file as before (`antibody-cdr.actpass` from the `restraints` directory).: